Best Secured Credit Cards in Canada for 2026

 What is a secured credit card?

-Most secured cards have no annual fees, no income requirements, low credit requirements, and high approval rates.
+Most secured cards have no (or low) annual fees, no income requirements, low credit requirements, and high approval rates.
 They work just like a regular credit card – the catch is that you have to provide a security deposit.

 How secured credit cards work